awsdocs/aws-proton-user-guide/doc_source/security-iam-awsmanpol.md

 You can attach AWSProtonFullAccess to your IAM entities\.
 AWS Proton also attaches this policy to a service role that allows AWS Proton to perform actions on your behalf\.

-This policy grants administrative permissions that allow full access to AWS Proton and limited access to AWS Key Management Service, IAM and AWS CodeStar connections services\.
+This policy grants administrative permissions that allow full access to AWS Proton actions and limited access to other AWS service actions that AWS Proton depends on\.

-**Permissions details**
+The policy includes the following key action namespaces:
++ `proton` – Allows administrators full access to AWS Proton APIs\.
++ `iam` – Allows administrators to pass roles to AWS Proton\.
+This is required so that AWS Proton can make API calls to other services on the administrator's behalf\.
++ `kms` – Allows administrators to add a grant to a customer managed key\.
++ `codestar-connections` – Allows administrators to list and pass codestar\-connections so they can be used by AWS Proton\.

+### Permissions details<a name="security-iam-awsmanpol-AWSProtonFullAccess.details"></a>

 This policy includes the following permissions\.

-This managed policy provides administrative access to the AWS Proton APIs and AWS Management Console\.

 ```
 {